Asplenium × gravesii: Ecology

 Like the parental species, A. gravesii prefers acid soil; in fact, it may tolerate only mediacid (pH 3.5–4.0) soils, while subacid (pH 4.5–5.0) soils are acceptable to both parents.
 It usually grows, like the parents, in exposed sandstone cliff faces.

+Cultivation

-CultivationA. gravesii was produced by artificial hybridization in 1954–1955 by Thomas Darling, Jr., who provided a detailed account of the process.
+A. gravesii was produced by artificial hybridization in 1954–1955 by Thomas Darling Jr., who provided a detailed account of the process.
 Spores of the two parental species were sown on damp peat moss and kept largely in the shade, except for a few hours of morning sun.
 Gametophytes developed, and the young sporophytes that grew from them were large enough to remove in autumn.
 They were transplanted into a well-drained, gravelly loam.
 They were raised in a humid terrarium exposed to morning sunlight, with a layer of tissue to shade them from direct sunlight.
 Of the A. gravesii in the mixed population, one reached maturity in August 1955; two others did not mature until June 1956.
 Difficulties were encountered due to aphid infestation and various diseases promoted by excess moisture.